ManageIQ/guides/providers/writing_a_new_provider.md

 end
 ```

 With that added you should be able to go to the UI, add a cloud provider, and see your new cloud type.
+For development typically the best way to test code in the UI is to run a rails server and a simulated generic worker via the terminal.

+To do this open two terminals, in the first one run `bundle exec rails s` and in the second run `bundle exec rails console` and typing `simulate_queue_worker`.
+Now you can open `localhost:3000` in your browser of choice and you should be able to login.

 ### Inventory Refresh